 What you may not know, however, is that insulation can go far in preventing moisture buildup in your attic.

-By taking in small amounts of moisture, insulation can keep it from spreading to more sensitive parts of your home.
+Insulation can keep it from spreading to more sensitive parts of your home by taking in small amounts of moisture.
 If that insulation becomes saturated, it may need eventual replacement once more, but that replacement cost is nothing compared to the damage that same water would inflict on your home.

 Old, musty insulation can be a haven for pests, bugs, and other creatures who might seek to nest in your attic.
 By ensuring that your insulation is of standard quality, you can avoid the disgusting scare of an unexpected pest where you least want it.